Contact us for availability

 03.2 Food for play and cooking activities

-Some parents and staff may have strong views about food being used for play.
+Some parents/carers and staff may have strong views about food being used for play.
 It is important to be sensitive to these issues.
-For example, children who are Muslim, Jewish, Rastafarian, or who are vegetarian, should not be given any food to play with that contains animal products (Gelatine).
-Parents’ views should be sought on this.
-In some cases, it is not appropriate to use food for play at all, particularly in times of austerity.
+For example, children who are Muslim, Jewish, Rastafarian, or vegetarian, should not be given any food to play with that contains animal products (Gelatine).
+Parents/carers’ views should be sought on this.
+In some cases, it is not appropriate to use food for play, particularly in times of austerity.

 • Food for play may include dough, corn flour, pasta, rice, food colourings/flavourings.